 Tower Brass Community Band

 Community, inclusion and participation are amongst the key words that define being part of this band.
-It will be catering for people of all ages, abilities, race, gender and aims to provide a safe, nurturing environment where the participants will learn valuable musical and life skills.
+It caters for people of all ages, abilities, race, gender and aims to provide a safe, nurturing environment where the participants will learn valuable musical and life skills.

 Parents of former band members have been astonished by the progress that individuals have made and the opportunities that have been experienced.
 They have said that young pupils were given the chance to develop leadership skills, confidence to stand up and play solos and be motivated to play their instruments and hone skills at home.